Aftercare

 After healing

-There are no implied or written guarantees if you do not take care of your tattoo.
+There are no implied or written guarantees if you do not take care of your brows post treatment.

 If there is anything you don’t understand please don’t hesitate to reach out to me directly to discuss.